chaotictoejam/VANETTutorials/README.md

 In this video, you will learn about SUMO networks, how to create a SUMO network (by hand and using NETGENERATE), and how to create a simulation in SUMO.

 You can watch the video here: https://youtu.be/eXW4D32ePpE

+### How to Simulate a V2V Network using OMNET++, INET, and Veins

+In this video, we are going to learn how to use INET and VEINs together to simulate a V2V network.
+This video will review the veins_inet subproject and also show you how to use AODV in your simulation.
+AODV is a manet routing protocol available in INET.

+You can watch the video here: https://youtu.be/6GG1rPvfagU